expo/expo/docs/pages/workflow/linking.md

 Once you build your standalone app and install it to your device, you will be able to open it with links to `myapp://`.

 If your app is ejected, note that like some other parts of `app.json`, changing the `scheme` key after your app is already ejected will not have the desired effect.
-If you'd like to change the deep link scheme in your ejected app, see [this guide](../../expokit/advanced-expokit-topics/#changing-the-deep-link-scheme).
+If you'd like to change the deep link scheme in your bare app, you'll need to replace the existing scheme with the new one in the following locations:

+- `scheme` in `app.json`
+- Under the first occurrence of `CFBundleURLSchemes` in `ios/<your-project-name>/Supporting/Info.plist`
+- In the `data android:scheme` tag in `android/app/src/main/AndroidManifest.xml`

 ### `Linking` module